isuckatlinux/isuckatlinux.github.io/_posts/2022-31-08-backdoor-htb-writeup.md

 ---
 layout: post
 comments: true
-title: "Storing API credentials on Python"
+title: "Backdoor HTB WriteUp"
-tags: ['good-practice','Python','cryptography']
+tags: ['hackthebox','screen','wordpress']
 ---

 ## Introduction

-As we work with APIs we need to use some credentials to interact with them.
-These credentials can be stored in a safe way or not.
-In this post we are going to cover the most popular practices to handle sensitive credentials from worst to best.
+This an easy linux machine, we can learn how to discover Wordpress plugins, search vulnerabilities on them.
+Also, we are going to be covering some screen missconfigurations.

 ## Enumeration